tatiLogg/tatiLogg/README.md

-# 👋🏽 Hey there, I’m Selina Loggins!
+👋🏽 Hey there, I’m Selina Loggins!

-I'm a future-ready Cloud Engineer passionate about DevOps, Infrastructure-as-Code, and building secure, scalable systems.
+I'm a future-ready Cloud Engineer passionate about DevOps, Infrastructure-as-Code,Kubernetes and building secure, scalable systems.
 After an accomplished career in IT project management and compliance, I’ve pivoted into the world of cloud and cybersecurity — and I’m loving every minute of it.

----

-## 💻 Latest Project: MediaCatalog on AWS
+💻 Latest Project: MediaCatalog on AWS

 🔗 [media-catalog-dynamodb](https://github.com/tatiLogg/media-catalog-dynamodb)
 A secure, read-only DynamoDB infrastructure deployed with CloudFormation.